dscho15/dynamics_wrapper/readme.md

 ## The package

 The package is a wrapper for the exisiting library *orocos_kdl* to enable for faster development in Python.
-The code utilizes PyObjects and one should familiarize themself with those before expanding the code base.
+The code utilizes PyObjects and one should familiarize themself with Numpy's library before expanding the code base.

 ```
 project